aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/annotationactioncollection/onshowpage/_index.md

 ---
 ## AnnotationActionCollection.OnShowPage property

-Gets or sets an action to be performed when the page containing the annotation becomes visible in the viewer application�s user interface.
+Gets or sets an action to be performed when the page containing the annotation becomes visible in the viewer application's user interface.

 ```csharp
 public PdfAction OnShowPage { get; set; }